What is a Farm and Home Management Advisor?

 Instructing: Teaching others how to do something.

-- Agricultural Extension Agent
+- Farm Agent

 The states with the most job growth for Farm and Home Management Advisor are Oregon, Washington, and Texas.
 Watch out if you plan on working in Illinois, Wyoming, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Farm and Home Management Advisor Salary
+Average Farm and Home Management Advisors Salary

 Farm and Home Management Advisors who work in New Jersey, Oregon, or Iowa, make the highest salaries.